gpospelov/qt-mvvm/examples/sampleview/README.md

   can be done through QStyledItemDelegate::createEditor overloads.
 + CellDecorationInterface and its usage in ViewModelDelegate::paint can be done differently: see CellDecoratorInterface and SampleViewDelegate::initStyleOption in sampleview.
-+ SessionModel::createCopy copies an item, but there is no obvious way to insert an existing item into a session model.
-I would even prefer to have the copy method (aka clone) in the SessionItem class.

 Required fixes/features (sampleview):